LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 * For all `pom.xml` the version is `<version>local-SNAPSHOT</version>`
 * The CI server can set individual versions

+{: .success title="No pom.xml merges"}
+There are no changes of the `pom.xml` files due to different version configurations in different branches.
+Therefore merges do not produce conflicts or unwanted overrides with respect to the version configuration.

 # Versioning with CI Friendly Versions

 See <https://maven.apache.org/maven-ci-friendly.html>